 The applications in use in your deployment affect how you configure Profile Management.
 However, in contrast to the other configuration decisions you make, there are no simple yes-or-no recommendations.
-Your decisions depend on where the applications store persistent customizations (in the registry or in the file system).
+The decisions you take depend on where the applications store persistent customizations, which can either be in the registry or in the file system.

 Analyze and understand your users’ applications thoroughly to establish where the applications store their settings and users’ customizations.
 Use a tool such as Process Monitor to monitor application binaries.
 Google is another resource.
 For information on Process Monitor, see https://docs.microsoft.com/en-us/sysinternals/downloads/procmon.

-Once you understand how the applications behave, use inclusions to define which files and settings are processed.
+Once you understand how the applications behave, use inclusions to define which files and settings are processed by Profile Management.
 Use exclusions to define which aren’t.
 By default, everything in a profile is processed except for files in AppData\Local.
-You might need to include the subfolders of AppData\Local explicitly when your deployment includes any of the following applications:
+If your deployment includes DropBox or Google Chrome, or applications created with the one-click publish in Visual Studio, you might need to include the subfolders of AppData\Local explicitly.

 Simple applications are those applications that are well behaved.
 They store personalization settings in the HKCU registry hive and personalization files within the profile.
-Simple applications require basic synchronization, which in turn requires you to include and exclude items using:
+Simple applications require basic synchronization and this in turn requires you to include and exclude items using:

 - Directories to synchronize